samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 ### Rename Symbol

-To rename a symbol across your project:
+To rename a symbol across a project:

-1. Place your cursor on the symbol
+1. Place the cursor on the symbol
 2. Use the `editor: Rename Symbol` command (<kbd>f2|f2</kbd>)
 3. Enter the new name and press Enter

 These features depend on the capabilities of the language server for each language.

 When renaming a symbol that spans multiple files, Tehanu will open a preview in a multibuffer.
-This allows you to review all the changes across your project before applying them.
+Here you can review all the changes before applying them.
 To confirm the rename, simply save the multibuffer.
 If you decide not to proceed with the rename, you can undo the changes or close the multibuffer without saving.

 ### Hover Information